vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 </div>

 ### Sending and Receiving Events
-`on` attaches an event handler.
+`on(String event, Action<T> action)` attaches an event handler.
 The `close` event is the only reserved event, which fires when a socket has been clsoed.
 In receiving events, the allowed Java types, `T`, for data are corresponding to JSON types:

 | Number | String | Boolean | Array | Object | null |
 |---|---|---|---|---|---|
 |`Integer` or `Double` | `String` | `Boolean` | `List<T>` | `Map<String, T>` | `null` or `Void` |

-`send` sends an event with or without data.
+`send(String event)` and `send(String event, Object data)` sends an event with or without data, respectively.
 Unlike when receiving event, when sending event you can use any type of data and it will be internally stringified by Jackson.
 However, don't rely on detail features of Jackson too much, e.g. use of annotations.
 There is no restriction on event name but to avoid confusion don't use `connecting`, `waiting`, `open` and `close`, which are reserved event in React JavaScript Client.

 The client sends events and the server echoes back to the client.